Ex-election workers want Rudy Giuliani's apartment, Yankees rings in push to collect $148M judgment

 The potential loss of his possessions is one of a host of legal woes consuming the 80-year-old Giuliani, the former federal prosecutor and 2008 Republican presidential candidate who was once heralded as “America’s Mayor” for his calm and steady leadership after the Sept.
 11, 2001, terrorist attacks.

 In July, he was disbarred as an attorney in New York after a court found he repeatedly made false statements about Trump's 2020 election loss.
-He is also facing the possibility of losing his law license in Washington after a board in May recommended that he be disbarred.
+He is also facing the possibility of losing his law license in Washington, D.C., after a board in May recommended that he be disbarred.

 In Georgia and Arizona, Giuliani is facing criminal charges over his role in the effort to overturn the 2020 election.
 He has pleaded not guilty in both cases.